 - Rabbi Sharon Brous

 Purim is one of the most joyful days of the Jewish year, a day of costumes, noisemakers, sweet treats, and sending gifts to both friends and the needy.

 This year, Purim falls on March 9th-March 10th.
-Be on the lookout for more details on our Purim celebrations in the winter quarter.

 “In every generation, it is incumbent upon each person to view themselves as though they personally had gone out from Egypt.”